 I obtained my undergraduate Registered Nursing ASN degree from Tennessee State University, Nashville, TN.
 I earned my Master of Science in Nursing from Wilkes University Passan School of Nursing, Wilkes-Barre, PA.
 I am a board certified PMHNP with the American Nurses Credentialing Center (ANCC).

-I am a proud supporting member of Vestibular Disorders Association (VEDA), The National Alliance on Mental Illness (NAMI), The Human Rights Campaign (HRC), and the American Civil Liberties Union (ACLU).
+I am a proud supporting member of The National Alliance on Mental Illness (NAMI), Vestibular Disorders Association (VEDA), and the Austin, Texas, LGBTQ Chamber of Commerce.

 Contact Us